 HOW CERAMIC WELDING WORKS

 In general, ceramic welding is similar to the conventional welding of metals – a mixture of metallic compounds, a suitable welding material, and oxygen are sprayed into the affected area under pressure by a welding lance.
-With ceramic welding, metallic compounds oxidize in a highly exothermic reaction and the heat released creates a localized zone of extremely high temperatures.
+With this process, metallic compounds oxidize in a highly exothermic reaction and the heat released creates a localized zone of extremely high temperatures.
 At these high temperatures (1600 – 2200º C) the welding material and the original refractory materials fuse together to produce an extremely strong bond.
 This procedure can be used to join existing refractory parts or to fill cracks or joints.

 The original process of ceramic welding was developed in the late 1960s by a Belgian glass manufacturer.
 Today, ceramic welding technology has evolved to become a proven effective solution for a wide range of furnace and refractory repairs – even during high temperature furnace operation, without shut down.